ngzhiwei517/Datathon_lifeline_2025/README.md

 - ASTV showed bimodal distribution indicating clear separation between Normal and at-risk groups
 - LB (baseline heart rate) centered around 130-140 bpm (healthy range)
 - Checking outlier
--
-**Checking impossible value for each feature:**
--LB not possible less than 50 or more than 240 as a human
+- Checking impossible value for each feature (LB not possible less than 50 or more than 240 as a human)

 ---